ivqueiroga/wallet_DIO_backend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Build an API for a simple wallet to learn the basics of CRUD, MSC and a little glimpse into SOLID concempts.
+API for a simple wallet with the basics of CRUD, MSC and a little glimpse into SOLID concempts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>